ai-for-public-services/img-rtc-demonstrator/index.md

 <sub> **Figure 2.** Locations of RTC and hazardous RTC road segments across the three UK towns. <sub>

-## Clustering of Hazardous RTCs
+## Clustering the Hazardous RTCs
-Agglomerative clustering for Cambridge, Gloucester, and Oxford generated three separate dendrograms shown in Figure 3.
+Agglomerative clustering, which is a bottom-up hierarchical clustering technique, generated three separate dendrograms for Cambridge, Gloucester, and Oxford shown in Figure 3.
 The dotted horizontal line in each plot signifies the cut point for choosing the number of clusters, whereby the number of intersecting vertical lines represents the number of final clusters.
 There is no one size fits all approach to selecting the number of clusters, exemplified by the fact that not each locale was determined to contain the same number of clusters.

 <p align="center">